 Match Preview | Benetton

-Here’s how the two teams shape up ahead of Saturday afternoon’s match:
+Here’s how the hosts shape up ahead of the match:

 Benetton form guide

 Kieran Crowley’s squad endured a difficult 2020/21 Guinness PRO14 campaign, finishing bottom of Conference B without a victory to their name.

 Indeed, were it not for their cancelled fixture with Edinburgh being designated as a draw, the Italians would have finished with a 100% losing record from their 16 fixtures.

 However, throughout the campaign Benetton refused to roll over; their performances earned them seven bonus points across the season, and ran finalists Leinster and Munster close in their meetings with the respective provinces.

 They also claimed an attacking bonus-point on their most recent visit to Scotstoun, showing exactly the kind of clinical attacking that can cause problems for any team in the competition.

 Benetton saw a raft of experienced players depart over the summer months, with Italian international full-back Jayden Hayward set to be the latest experienced departure when he says farewell to the club at the end of the Rainbow Cup.

 Marco Fuser moved to English side Newcastle Falcons at the outset of the 2020/21 campaign, whilst scrum-half Tito Tebaldi left to join Petrarca Padova in the Italian Top12.